Sebbben/Arweave-Chrome-Extention/README.md

 # Arweave-Chrome-Extention
-An extention for chrome where you can see your arweave wallet status, difficulty and bilaxy price for people who want to buy over 500 AR
+An extention for chrome where you can see your arweave wallet status, block difficulty hitory and bilaxy price for people who wants to buy AR

 * Navigate to chrome://extentions
 * Activate developer mode in the to right